oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 Spinnaker supports the following installation environments:
 - Distributed installation on Kubernetes
 - Local installation of Debian packages
-- Local git installation from Github
+- Local git installation from GitHub

 For this example the distributed installation was selected.
-But before the actual installation, learn about some key concepts in Spinnaker configuration.
+But before the install, learn about some key concepts in Spinnaker configuration.

-### Understand Artifacts and Accounts
+### Understand Spinnaker Artifacts and Accounts

 A _Spinnaker artifact_ is a named JSON object that refers to an external resource, for example, a docker image or a file stored in GitHub.
 In a pipeline trigger, you can specify an _expected artifact_, and Spinnaker will compare the incoming artifact from the trigger and bind it to be used by the trigger or another stage in the pipeline.
 In Kubernetes, the deployed manifests can be provided statically or as an artifact.
 In this example, manifests are provided as artifacts stored in GitHub.

-For Spinnaker to access and act on resources, like docker registries, cloud providers and code repositories, different type of accounts and credentials must be provided in Spinnaker configuration.
+For Spinnaker to access and act on resources, like docker registries, cloud providers and code repositories, different type of accounts must be enabled in Spinnaker configuration, along with the credentials.

 Also, the configuration has the optional step of associating Spinnaker with a Kubernetes service account, allowing to restrict permissions over the cluster resources granted to Spinnaker.

 ### Install Halyard

 As described on Spinnaker [docs](https://spinnaker.io/docs/setup/install/), the first step is to install [Halyard](https://spinnaker.io/docs/setup/install/halyard/).
-For MacOS:
+For a local install in MacOS:

 ```shell
 curl -O https://raw.githubusercontent.com/spinnaker/halyard/master/install/macos/InstallHalyard.sh